 Despite Navagio Beach’s intense popularity all around the world, getting to this beach can actually be difficult, time-consuming, expensive and take a lot of research.
 Navagio Beach and Zante aren’t common spots on regular tours across Europe, but despite this I was determined to visit this year come hell or high water.
 In order to do so, I spent a lot of time working out the most efficient, cost-effective way, but to save you the hassle of going through everything I went through (including, but not limited to using Google Maps to check the terrain of the island to see if bicycle hire could be used as possible transport to the beach, it can’t) I’ve written a guide to Navagio Beach here to get you scaling the ultimate cliff face.

-BACK STORY: NAVAGIO HOW IT GOT ITS NAME
+HOW NAVAGIO BEACH GOT ITS NAME

-Navagio Beach is instantly recognisable (in addition to it’s pristine cliff face and blue water) by the shipwreck lying perfectly down the middle of the beach.
+Navagio Beach is instantly recognisable (in addition to its pristine cliff face and blue water) by the shipwreck lying perfectly down the middle of the beach.
 This ship is called Panagiotis and legend has it was a smugglers ship working on behalf of the Italian Mafia.

 The ship was smuggling cigarettes from Turkey, when it was spotted and subsequently chased by the Greek Navy off the shores of Zakynthos.
 Unfortunately for the ship, during the pursuit Panagiotis ran shallow ground, the sailors were forced to abandon her and she naturally ended up in the centre of Navagio.